JuliaLang/julia/doc/src/manual/control-flow.md

 ```

 !!! note
-    When writing an error message, it is preferred to make the first word lowercase.
-For example,
+    When writing an error message, it is preferred that the first word is lowercase.
+For
+    example,

     `size(A) == size(B) || throw(DimensionMismatch("size of A not equal to size of B"))`

-    is preferred over
+    is preferred to

     `size(A) == size(B) || throw(DimensionMismatch("Size of A not equal to size of B"))`.